“In the midst of winter, I find within me the invisible summer.” – Tolstoy

 Cover Girl (U.S., 1944)

 Rita Hayworth and Gene Kelly star in Columbia Pictures' first Technicolor musical.
 It's a classic showbiz tale of a Brooklyn nightclub dancer (Hayworth) who wins a "Cover Girl" magazine contest, makes it big on Broadway and dumps her boyfriend (Kelly, as the club's owner) – or does she?
 The new Masters of Cinema's dual-format edition (Blu-ray & DVD) is transferred from a new 4K restoration, is code-locked for Europe, and comes with one previously available extra: five minutes of Moulin Rouge director Baz Luhrmann talking about how glamorous Hayworth was and how much he likes Cover Girl.
 There's also the option of listening to the score (songs by Jerome Kern and Ira Gershwin) and special effects as an isolated track (on the Blu-ray only).
-That optiongives this edition some added value versus the American Blu-ray that Twilight Time released in 2012 (and that is now out-of-print).
+That option gives this edition some added value versus the American Blu-ray that Twilight Time released in 2012 (and that is now, in any case, out-of-print).

 Finding Forrester (U.S., 2000)